// For the climate

 And the capability built here, in electrolysis, fuel synthesis, carbon capture integration, and renewable energy management at industrial scale, does not stay inside the fence.
 It builds the workforce, the supply chains, and the institutional knowledge that Iceland needs to finish the last chapter of its energy transition: replacing the oil that renewables alone cannot reach.

-Source ISAL and Elkem emissions: Icelandic Environment and Energy Agency.
-Aviation share of global CO₂: IEA, ATAG.
+Source ISAL and Elkem emissions: UST.
+Aviation share of global CO₂: IEA, ICAO.

 // Carbon cycle